HelloJacky/GKClock/README.md

 <img src="https://raw.githubusercontent.com/HelloJacky/GKClock/master/ReadmeResources/custom_style.png">

 ##Contact
-If you have any questions comments or suggestions, send me a message to hijacky00@gmail.com.
+If you have any questions comments or suggestions, send me a message.
 If you find a bug, or want to submit a pull request, let me know.

 ##License
 MIT License